Mental Health for the Next Generation

 Skills for Coping with Anxiety and Depression

 Life with a chronic condition can be challenging at times, adding stress to the lives of people with bleeding disorders and their caregivers.
 The Hemophilia Experiences, Results and Opportunities (HERO) study, conducted by Novo Nordisk, found that while many people experience anxiety when adapting to life with a bleeding disorder, this can be reduced when quality information, advice and support networks are available.
-Mental health and physical health are closely related, and this presentation will discuss how stress can affect life, how to know when life is out of balance, and what resou
+Mental health and physical health are closely related, and this presentation will discuss how stress can affect life, how to know when life is out of bal

 Marijuana: Breaking it Down, the Good, the Bad, and the Consumption